Latishfaction/Simulation-of-Property-Acquisition-and-Management-in-a-Blockchain-Network/readme.md

 # Simulation of Property  Acquisition and Management in a Blockchain Network

-Taking Property related daata from various sources by using Aadhar data as a primary authenticator and storing the proeprty transaction in pre-acquisition state that is "Agreement" and "Sale Deed", Also process after math of buying the property like changing the owner name in property tax, and other such documents.
+Taking Property related data from various sources by using Aadhar data as a primary authenticator and storing the property transaction in pre-acquisition state that is "Agreement" and "Sale Deed", Also process after-math of buying the property like changing the owner name in property tax, and other such documents.

 ## Features